nihaue/TRex/README.md

 To get started, you will need to [install the **TRex** NuGet package](https://www.nuget.org/packages/TRex/).
 From there, follow the instructions in the **Enabling T-Rex Metadata Generation** section, and then whichever other sections are applicable below.
-If you want to get straight to some working code, you can also [look through the sample application](https://github.com/nihaue/TRex/tree/master/Source/QuickLearn.Api.Sample) (COMING SOON) which implements a simple API that demonstrates how one might use the T-Rex attributes with a custom API.
+If you want to get straight to some working code, you can also [look through the sample application](https://github.com/nihaue/TRex/tree/powerapps/Source/QuickLearn.SampleApi) which implements an API that demonstrates each of the core features of the T-Rex library.

 # Enabling T-Rex Metadata Generation
 To enable T-Rex Metadata Generation, head over to the **SwaggerConfig.cs** file in the